Reloaded-Project/Reloaded-II/Docs/InterModCommunication.md

 ModLoader.AddOrReplaceController<IControllerV1>(this, _controller); ModLoader.AddOrReplaceController<IControllerV2>(this, _controller);
 ```

+Official controllers, shared libraries and plugins use a naming convention of `IController`, `IControllerV2`, `IControllerV3` ... with each version inheriting previous versions.

 ## Examples

 The following examples contain mods that either export interfaces to be used by other mods and/or consume interfaces from other mods.

 - [Reloaded Universal File Redirector](https://github.com/Reloaded-Project/Reloaded.Mod.Universal.Redirector)